-There will be three Nurse Practitioners working in the Nurse Practitioner Clinic on a daily basis, Monday to Friday.
-Both pre-booked and same day appointments will be available.
+There are three Nurse Practitioners working in the Nurse Practitioner Clinic on a daily basis, Monday to Friday.
+Both pre-booked and same day appointments are available.

 13. Does the Nurse Practitioner Clinic take walk-in appointments?

 No. This is not a walk-in clinic.
 It is a primary care clinic and functions in that capacity.
 This means that appointments are booked with a Nurse Practitioner in the Clinic as you would for any primary care provider.
-Same day appointments will be available for patients of the Clinic.
+Same day appointments are available for patients of the Clinic.

-14. Where will the Nurse Practitioner Clinic be located?
+14. Where is the Nurse Practitioner Clinic located?

-It will be co-located with the Sunset Country Family Health Team in the Paterson Medical Centre (across the hall from the Surgeon’s Office).
+It is co-located with the Sunset Country Family Health Team in the Paterson Medical Centre (across the hall from the Surgeon’s Office).